Pretend

 Name |

-Enter a filename.
+Enter the title of your video.
 Uncheck "Include Story Structure in Name" if you want a custom filename. |

 Use Account |